polospeter/TensorFlow-Advanced-Techniques-Specialization/README.md

 Learning Objectives:

--Explain how distributed training is different from regular model training -Use the Mirrored Strategy to train a model on multiple GPUs on the same device -Use the TPU Strategy to train on multiple cores of a TPU
+- Explain how distributed training is different from regular model training
+- Use the Mirrored Strategy to train a model on multiple GPUs on the same device
+- Use the TPU Strategy to train on multiple cores of a TPU

 References used in Other Distributed Strategies: https://www.tensorflow.org/tutorials/distribute/multi_worker_with_keras